Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Make the logo smaller? by Slack Barshinger ((CC BY-NC-ND))

-Ever wonder how your kids can spot the “Star Wars” bandages, Spongebob bath bubbles, or Elsa’s “Frozen” toothpaste from a mile away?
+Ever wonder how your kids can spot the “Star Wars” bandages, SpongeBob bath bubbles, or Elsa’s “Frozen” toothpaste from a mile away?
 These products are marketed directly to them and even placed at their eye level in the stores.
 Why pay more for “My Little Pony” bandages when plain ones work just as well?

-Bikes
+New Bikes

 Young boy with his new bike